 The patent box legislation sets out seven steps that should be followed in order to calculate the qualifying IP profits to which the reduced rate of corporation tax may be applied.
 These steps are set out in the Calculating relevant IP profits ― existing claimants with no new IP rights guidance note, which should be read in conjunction with this note.

 At step 5 of the qualifying IP profits calculation, a qualifying company is able to adopt a simpler, more formulaic approach to determine how much of the qualifying residual profit (QRP) represents profit from qualifying IP rights and how much relates to brand and marketing assets.
-The brand and marketing profit element (the small claims amount) must be removed from the QRP in arriving at the qualifying IP profits figure.
+The brand and marketing profit element

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.